- Competitive Analysis

 The phases are similar to the old framework, and work like this:

 - Multi-participant consideration, along with the research and discovery loop

 - Post-purchase experience and the loyalty loop

 The new B2B buyer behaves like a B2C consumer, and they expect the same purchase experience and level of service.
-Nowadays, 80 percent of B2B buying decisions are based on a buyer’s direct or indirect customer experience and only 20 percent are based on the price or the actual offering.
+Nowadays, 80% of B2B buying decisions are based on a buyer’s direct or indirect customer experience, and only 20% is based on the price or the actual offering.